 Nationwide, 618 cyclists were killed in traffic accidents in 2010.
 This was down from 786 fatalities in 2005.
 Philadelphia, specifically, has also seen a drop in bike accidents even though there are actually more people riding their bikes.
 In 1998, there were 1,040 crashes involving bikes, and by 2010 the number had been practically cut in half with 553 accidents.
 It is theorized that with more bikes, drivers are more watchful and the city is encouraging even more cycling by creating more bike lanes.
 The goal is to more than double the percentage of cyclists by 2020, and reduce fatalities and injuries by another 50%.

-When Accidents Happen
+When Accidents Happen in Jenkintown, PA

 If all this comes to fruition, it will be wonderful.
 But even when precautions are taken, bicycle accidents still happen in Philadelphia.
 Those who are involved in bike accidents need to know their rights.
-There are many more situations where a personal injury attorney should be called than some people think.
+There are many more situations where a personal bicycle injury lawyer should be called than some people think.
 For example, a cyclist does not actually need to be struck by a car to file a claim.
 Often, a cyclist will not be hit, but will need to make a sudden turn or fall when trying to stay out of the way.

 It’s human nature for people to say they are “fine” when they may actually have injuries that will make a bigger impact on their lives and health than they realize.
 Initial consultations are free most of the time, so there’s nothing to lose by reaching out to an attorney, and the result could very well mean a bigger, more appropriate settlement than what an insurance company would offer on their own.
 Attorneys with experience dealing with bike accidents remember potential expenses such as wage loss, decrease in earning potential, and long term medical care that an insurance company might conveniently forget.